GopalakrishnanSubramani/deep_learning/pytorch/README.md

-# Torch_files
+# Transfer Learning

-This repository has the computer vision learning files based on pytorch framework
+This project based on transfer learning using pre-trained ResNet18 trained from scratch with wonders of the world multiclass  dataset.
+Here, tried both feature extraction and fine tuning techniques.